- Securing valuable information

 - Classification of information

 The higher education institutions have different models for classifying information in terms of confidentiality, integrity and accessibility.
 You must familiarise yourself with how this is done at your place of study or work.
 Below we have described the classification model which most institutions have agreed to use.
+These classifications apply for instance to research data and administrative data.

 This classification model describes four categories of confidentiality.
 The three lowest categories Open, Internal and Confidential are the ones that are most frequently used.
-The categories Confidential and Strictly Confidential are in accordance with the Norwegian Document Protection Instruction (NO) (Instructions for processing documents that need to be protected for other reasons than those mentioned in the Security Act and its regulations).
+The categories Confidential and Strictly Confidential are in accordance with the official Norwegian Document Protection Instruction (NO) (Instructions for processing documents that need to be protected for other reasons than those mentioned in the Security Act and its regulations).

 Open (Green): Information may be available to anyone without special access rights.